txpipe/pallas/pallas-applying/tests/README.md

 - **wrong_signature** takes the mainnet transaction, alters the content of its witness, and calls validation on it.

 ### ShelleyMA
-*pallas-applying/tests/byron.rs* contains multiple unit tests for validation on the ShelleyMA era, which is composed of the Shelley era itself as well as its two hardforks, Allegra and Mary.
+*pallas-applying/tests/shelley_ma_.rs* contains multiple unit tests for validation in the ShelleyMA era, which is composed of the Shelley era itself as well as its two hardforks, Allegra and Mary.

 Note that, since phase-1 validations do not include the execution of native scripts or any of their extensions introduced in Allegra and Mary, there is virtually no difference between the Shelley era and the Allegra hardfork.
 The Mary hardfork does however introduce features involved in phase-1 validations, namely checking whether the policies of all minted / burnt assets have a matching native script in the transaction witnesses set.